Phengar/Projet2_1A_info/README.md

 | ----------- |    ---------------    | 	-----------   |
 |  example.h  |   void function(void) | Function that ... |

 ## Introduction

+## Modularity choices

+## Statistics analysis

+## Faced issues
+  While attempting to read .csv files, we ran into issues.
+Namely, each row of `nodes.csv` contains a string with spaces in it and two numbers, when we tried to parse the file using a `fscanf()`. * TO BE CONTINUED *

 ## Compilation & running the project